Awards & Contests

 These awards are bestowed by the New York Classical Club in honor of a master teacher, Phyllis Winquist, to support candidates who are taking courses to acquire or improve skills in teaching Latin or Ancient Greek in grades 6-12.
 Candidates must be paid members of the Club at the time of applying and during the twelve months of the funded period.
 They must either be teaching Classics in grades 6-12 or show a clear indication of doing so in the near future.
 Please click here to access the application.
 All application materials must be submitted by May 10.
 If you have any questions, please email Talia Varonos.

-Spring 2024 Contests
+Spring 2026 Contests

 High School Oral Reading Contest in Latin - This year’s competition will be at The Nightingale-Bamford School, 20 E 92nd St., New York, NY 10128.
-Date 13 April 2024.
-Monetary prizes will be awarded to the top three translators in each of the five different divisions of the competition.
+Date 11 April 2026 from 2:00–4:00pm.
+Monetary prizes will be awarded to the top three elocutionists in prose and poetry.
 Teachers must register their students here.
 If you have any questions or concerns, please contact Talia Varonos-Pavlopoulos for further details.
+Please register by 03 April 2026.

 Please see our events page for more information.